Introduction :

 Why: exploited by WannaCry, NotPetya, EternalBlue.
 30-year-old protocol, riddled with vulnerabilities.

-How to : PowerShell Disable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol
+How to : PowerShell Disable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol or GPO.

 Impact: 0% if no legacy devices (NAS 2010, legacy printers).
 Test before mass deployment.